top of page

 > Respond to stranded beluga whales

-> Implement oil spill response plans in the event of a spill
+> Implement oil spill response plans if a spill occurs

 > Review projects that could harm beluga whales